 "What about videogames?" she asked with a raised eyebrow

 He stopped in thought for a second before slapping his hand to his face.
 "I forgot!" he continued hurriedly "There was a Cosmic Horror Story Noir Game.
 Discworld Noir.
 One of those Point and Click ones."
 He stubbed out his cigarette into the dirty ashtray.
-"Came out pretty well, although you'd need to know the series to get the most out of it."
+"Came out pretty well, although you'd need to know the series to get the most out of it.
+Of course there's the aptly-named L.A.
+Noire.
+And then there's the Wolf Among Us, which is great if you want an investigator whose done as much bad as good. "

 "One more thing, before we get to the end of my little speech.
 A man named Kinky Friedman has a nice take on the genre, with a little Texas taste thrown in for good measure, like throwing a pot of salsa on top of a deep-dish pizza, but less disgusting."